 Sod can be great, but it’s not always the best option, especially if you lack the budget.
 Beyond that, seed will give you more options when choosing the specific type of grass you want in your yard.
 Once again, it comes down to asking yourself what’s most important to you regarding your lawn.
 If you want something quick, hardy, and easy, then choose sod.
 If you have the patience and the green thumb, then there’s nothing wrong with choosing seed.

-Anyway, you can always turn to professionals when it comes to lawn maintenance.
-We at Earth Development can help you make your home territory look good with all types of individualized solutions for landscape renovation, lawn maintenance, and other services.
+Anyway, you can always turn to professionals when it comes to lawn maintenance services.
+We at Earth Development can help you make your territory look good with all types of commercial landscaping services including landscape renovation, weed control and other services.
 Contact us now!